mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 }
 ```

 Now, when we execute `printerTask`, notice the generated uuid.
 From task, each time a new UUID value is generated.
 But from setting, it will print the same value each time.
-Also, when you start teh SBT session, immediately we can see the print statement `Evaluating settings...` with the same uuid.
+Also, when you start the SBT session, immediately we can see the print statement `Evaluating settings...` with the same uuid.

 ## 16. Command Alias
 Another advaced feature SBT supports is the ability to set aliases.
 This is similar to the alias we create on unix based OSs.